Last updated on May 11, 2026

 Black Market Connections is a premium way to trade life for resources, which of course gets out of hand in EDH due to the higher starting life.
 It’s also a good fit for typal decks since you’re creating changeling tokens.

-This huge kindred aura is one of the most impactful ones, and it’s best when played in decks that can tutor enchantments and put this colorless enchantment on a creature to attack right away.
+This huge kindred aura is one of the most impactful ones, and it’s best when played in decks that can tutor enchantments and put it on a creature to attack right away.
 Eldrazi Conscription is also a strong card in decks that want to cast big, colorless Eldrazi spells for cascade or other benefits.

 Destroying artifacts or removing enchantments is very relevant in EDH, be it mana rocks, Treasures, or full-fledged enchantment builds.
-Aura Shards moved from a niche sideboard card to a card well worth including, especially if you’re already into enchantments in the first place.
+Aura Shards moved from a niche sideboard card in Constructed to a modern-day Game Changer in Commander.

-Mirari's Wake doubles as an anthem effect and a “double your mana” spell.
+Mirari's Wake doubles as an anthem effect and a mana doubler.
 It’s a good card to include in your go-wide and token decks, but it’s spectacular in combo decks that rely on you untapping your lands and mana dorks for a critical turn.

 With Kenrith's Transformation, you get a free removal spell and a card draw, often shrinking big and splashy targets into smaller, more manageable 3/3’s.
 It's one of the few ways green decks gets to deal with bigger creature cards and indestructible ones.